rschristopher/rschristopher.github.io/src/saving/appendix/protocol_ludicrous.md

     2. Inspect tamper-evident seals on [Signing-Devices](airgapped-computer.md).
     3. Verify the integrity of the receive-only nodes and their connections.

 ---

-- When not in use, store [Signing-Devices](airgapped-computer.md) in their respective secure locations with **tamper-evident seals** applied.
-- This protocol achieves [Level 12 security](https://isbitcointrue.com/saving/sovereignty/level-12/) by integrating geographically distributed key signing, an expanded airgap covering both DMZs, receive-only nodes (RF and satellite), redundant Transaction-Managers, and a secure drop point into a 3-of-5 [multisig](../sovereignty/level-7.md) setup, ensuring protection against the most sophisticated threats.
+This protocol achieves [Level 12 security](https://isbitcointrue.com/saving/sovereignty/level-12/) by integrating geographically distributed key signing, an expanded airgap covering redundant DMZs, receive-only nodes (RF and satellite), redundant Transaction-Managers, and a secure drop point, all to protect a 3-of-5 [multisig](../sovereignty/level-7.md) setup, ensuring protection against the most sophisticated threats.